The Crystal Palace Foundation

 HOW IT ALL BEGAN

-Eric Price owned a gentlemens hairdressers at 84 Anerley Road, London, SE19 and displayed on the shop walls photographs of the Crystal Palace.
+He displayed on his shop walls photographs of the Crystal Palace.
 Two of his regular customers - Alan Watson (later Mason-Watson) and John Greatrex spoke at great length with Eric about the history of Crystal Palace and they decided to hold an exhibition on its history.
 The exhibition was held on the 3 March 1979 in the National Sports Centre (NSC) Conference Centre.
 They had 24 visitors paying 10 pence each.

 Spurred on by this 'success' the trio decided to hold a bigger and better exhibition later in the year.
-Advertisements were placed in various local society magazines inviting others to jon the fledgling group.
+Advertisements were placed in various local society magazines inviting others to join the fledgling group.
 The new joiners were: E. R. Rogers MBE, Geoffrey Chipping, Jan Greatrex, Melvyn Harrison, George West, and an American student Jeff Yentz.
-The group would be known as the Crystal Palace Exhibition Committee.
+The group would be known as the Crystal Palace Exhibition Committee (CPEC).

-The exhibition took place in the now demolished Anmac building in the NSC on 28 May 1979 and during the six hours of opening hosted over 1,000 visitors.
-As a result of the insatiable enthusiasm of the volunteers and visitors it was decided that a society should be formed celebrating the history of the Crystal Palace.
+The exhibition took place in the now demolished Anmac building in the NSC on 28 May 1979 and during the six hours fifteen minutes of opening hosted 960 visitors paying 10 pence each making a grand profit of £207.56 pence.
+As a result of the insatiable enthusiasm of the volunteers and visitors it was decided that a society should be formed celebrating the history of the Crystal Palace. http://www.crystalpalacefoundation.org.uk/shop/cpf-publications/profile-of-an-exhibition

 Therefore, on the 14 June 1979, the group met in a room above Eric's Shop to discuss the future of their small group.
 It was agreed after much discussion that a voluntary organisation would be formed to be known as the Crystal Palace Foundation (CPF).